Shruti-1008/Study_Timer_Proj/README.md

 A simple and colorful Pomodoro-style study timer built using **HTML, CSS, and JavaScript**.

-The goal of this project is to help students stay focused during study sessions while keeping track of completed sessions and total study time.
+The goal of this project is to help students stay focused during study sessions while keeping track of completed sessions and total study

 ## ✨ Features